Diagram node properties

 Collapsed

-Select to show boxing nodes, but not their boxed nodes.
-In the resulting diagram, these nodes are locked, so you cannot expand them.
+Show boxing nodes, but not their boxed nodes.
+In the resulting diagram, these nodes are locked, so you can't expand them.

 Tip